decorator-factory/typing-tips/docs/faq/runtime-checking/index.md

     things.append("hey!")
     ```
-    The decorator checked that all the elements are strings.
+    The decorator checked that all the elements are integers.
 Maybe it saved the list somewhere, and now
     there's a string in there.
 Worse, now there might be integers in the alleged list of strings.

     Or this: